Pharadol/pharadol-portfolio/README.md

 # Pharadol Portfolio
-This website showcases my various works.
+This website features a collection of my workshops and projects.
+You can access the application [here](https://pharadol-portfolio.vercel.app/).

 ## Tech Stack